Nursing Now Offered At Bridgeport Campus

 - Competent Nursing Care

-Our nursing education is also designed to help prepare you for the licensing exam required to become a Registered Nurse (RN).
-Upon graduation, with an associate degree in nursing, you will be prepared to take the National Council Licensure Examination for Registered Nurses’ (NCLEX-RN).
+Our nursing education is also designed to assist in preparing you for the licensing exam required to become a Registered Nurse (RN).
+Upon graduation, with an associate degree in nursing, you will be eligible to take the National Council Licensure Examination for Registered Nurses’ (NCLEX-RN).
 This is required to practice as a Registered Nurse (RN).

 West Virginia Junior College is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award associate degrees and diplomas.
 ABHES is a national accrediting agency recognized by the U.S. Department of Education.